rzabolotin/ml_zoomcamp_2022_project_2/README.md

 Score for this model is 0.70 for top 5 accuracy metric.
 Script for training the model is [here](/scripts/train_model.py)
-If you want to train the model, you need to download and unzip the [dataset](https://drive.google.com/file/d/1Csr2tC8SZDd___rIibFnI58sXaSkjHMr/view?usp=share_link)   to the folder `data`, and then run the script.
+If you want to train the model, you need to download and unzip the [dataset](https://drive.google.com/file/d/1Csr2tC8SZDd___rIibFnI58sXaSkjHMr/view?usp=share_link)   to the folder `data`, and then run the script:

-If you want to train the model, you need to download and unzip the dataset to the folder `data`, and then run the script.
 ```shell
 pipenv run python scripts/train_model.py
 ```